Heather Huffstutler

 Andrea Coronado

 Andrea joined Tip of the Mitt Watershed Council in May of 2023 as Communications and Development Director.
-Andrea is primarily responsible for the organization’s media and print communications as well as fundraising through memberships and private donations.
-Andrea graduated with a BA from Michigan State University in 2005 and has worked in nonprofit administration for nearly 20 years with roles at the Detroit Historical Society, the Detroit Zoo, and Crooked Tree Arts Center, setting in Petoskey in 2016.
+Andrea graduated with a BA from Michigan State University in 2005 and has worked in nonprofit administration for more than 20 years with roles at the Detroit Historical Society, the Detroit Zoo, and Crooked Tree Arts Center, setting in Petoskey in 2016.
 Andrea is active in the community through her participation in service clubs.
-As a Rotarian, she serves on the board leading the public relations committee.
-As the current president of Zonta Club of Petoskey, she leads a group of passionate and dedicated women with a mission to improve the lives of women and girls in our community.
-In addition, Andrea volunteers on committees for the Petoskey Chamber of Commerce supporting Leadership Little Traverse and Connecting Women in Business.
+As a Rotarian, she serves on the board leading the public relations committee and as president in 2025-2026.
+As past president of Zonta Club of Petoskey, she led a group of passionate and dedicated women with a mission to improve the lives of women and girls in our community.
+In addition, Andrea volunteers on committees for the Petoskey Chamber of Commerce supporting Leadership Little Traverse and several other non-profit organizations.
 In her free time, you can often find Andrea rock hunting on the beach, reading a good book, or enjoying a meal with friends and colleagues.

 Lauren Dey